OctopusDeploy/People/Engineering/Site-Reliability-Engineering/L4-Staff-Site-Reliability-Engineer.md

 ## 🌱 Teaching and Mentoring
 - I define, document, and evolve best practices for reliability engineering.
+- I help everyone learn from incidents, both those within my team and across the company.
 - I shepherd and aid in development of new projects across the organization.
 - I work to expand the technical capabilities of my team.
 - I challenge and coach my peers to improve and grow.
 maybe:
-- I am an expert teacher.
 - I am curious, listen, and encourage healthy conflict.
 - I allow myself to be persuaded by great ideas.
 - I create clarity by communicating complex things in simple and accessible ways.
-- I am an expert at designing and reviewing software architecture and code with a reliability focus.
+- I am an expert at designing and reviewing software/system architecture and code with a reliability focus.
 - I regularly provide training and support for new methods, tools, and patterns.
 - I actively share knowledge relevant to multiple teams.
-- I help everyone learn from incidents, both those within my team and across the company.

 <details>
 <summary> Examples </summary>